vasilestefirta/laravel-eloquent-relationships/README.md

 # Eloquent Relationships

+This is a repo contains examples used within the [Eloquent Relationships](https://laracasts.com/series/eloquent-relationships) series from [laracasts.com](https://laracasts.com).
+All credits go to [Jeffrey Way](https://twitter.com/jeffrey_way), the author of those series and creator of Laracasts.

 ## One to One

 We'll use a relationship between a `User` and a `Profile` model as an example: